PEOPLE helping each other -- No AI, cost, registration, or damn popups

 June 5, 2013

-Hi cousin Nilesh.
-Regarding question 1, we don't print recommendations or testimonials to specific brands, for a number of reasons including the fact that we find that it induces salespeople to pose as satisfied customers, harming the camaraderie :-)
+A. Hi cousin Nilesh.
+Regarding question 1, we don't print recommendations of specific brands, for several reasons ( huh? why?) including the fact that it induces salespeople to pose as satisfied customers, killing off the camaraderie :-)

 But hopefully a reader can recommend a type of dry film resist and help with your other questions.
 Good luck.